officialrealTM/mcserver_installer/README.md

 ## Roadmap

-- Add support for more Distros (e.g. Ubuntu, Debian 11)
+- Add support for more Distros (e.g. Ubuntu)
 - Add support for Minecraft Spigot